California Custody and Co-Parenting Laws

 Paternity and Parental Rights in California

-For unmarried parents in California, establishing legal parentage is the first step in securing custody and parenting time rights.
+For unmarried parents in California, establishing legal parentage is the first step in accessing custody and parenting time rights.
 Parentage can be established by signing a Voluntary Declaration of Parentage (VDOP) or through a court process that may include genetic testing.

 Best Interest of the Child Standard